cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 \* *The max number of UDRs in an Azure Route table is 400, ie: this architecture doesn't scale for scenarios where the (# of advertised On-Prem prefixes) > 400 - (# of AVS ranges) - (# of Spoke ranges).*

-:arrow_right: Here the role of the ARS is to both push the default route to AVS and enable the On-Prem <=> AVS transit.
+:arrow_right: Here the role of the ARS is to push the default route to AVS and the AVS ranges to the On-Prem to enable the On-Prem <=> AVS transit.

 ### FW NVA design (design 1.1 bis):